 BBQ Chicken Cobb with Jalapeño Ranch

-This sneak-peek recipe from the ‘Fed & Fit' book takes a classic Cobb salad and transforms it into a BBQ Chicken Cobb salad unlike any other.
+This sneak-peek recipe from the ‘Fed & Fit' book takes a classic Cobb salad and transforms it into a BBQ Chicken Cobb with Jalapeño Ranch.
+This is a Cobb salad unlike any other.
 Made with Paleo BBQ Sauce-baked chicken, an easy creamy jalapeno ranch, bacon, avocado, and fresh, flavorful vegetables to bring you a filling meal the whole family will love!

 I'm so in love with the salad, in fact, that a photo of it shows up three times in my book.
 THREE!
 Once for the actual recipe and two other times because we needed a b-roll shot.

-BBQ Cobb Chicken Salad with Creamy Jalapeño Ranch45 18 0:00 4 servings
+BBQ Cobb Chicken Salad with Creamy Jalapeño Ranch

 Program Compliance: Nut-Free, GAPS

 - 2 cups warm water